Mystery Fiction. True Paranormal.

 Judith Dreyer, BSN, RN, MS, author and speaker

-Nature Teaches by Judith Dreyer
+Nature Teaches by guest author Judith Dreyer

 Nature teaches with surprising results.
 I extend a warm welcome to Judith Dreyer, MS, BSN, author and speaker who also offers a Dream Navigation, Online Class.
 Judith shares personal experience of connecting to nature in this world—and among spirits.